awspilot/ractive-dynamodb-json-editor/README.md

 # ractive-dynamodb-json-editor

-ractivejs component for editing dynamodb style json object
+Ractivejs component for editing dynamodb style json object.
+Has no other component dependency.

 ### Data Types
 - [x] String data type